mihirkumar28/RGB2GrayscaleCUDA/README.md

-CUDA implementation of RGB to grayscale.
-Roughly 5x to 30x faster than OpenCV's implementation

-All functionality is contained in CUDARGB2Y.h and CUDARGB2Y.cu

-make -f Makefile

 ## CUDA based implementation for RGB to Grayscale conversion.
 ### Implemented a parallel algorithm from conversion of an image in RGB colour scheme to grayscale colour scheme.